 - Excessively chatty: a child may talk on and on without letting any peers chime into the dialogue.
 It is like your child is the ‘one-man show’ and is paying no attention to how the conversation is going

 - Restricted interests: a child may prefer to talk about highly specific topics like dinosaurs or volcanos.
 The other kids may become annoyed after your child refuses to shift to a new topic

-- Overly formal: a child may use big words too mature for their age.
+- Overly formal: a child may use big words that are too mature for their age.
 The child may sound like a little professor giving a lecture

-- Socializes only on social media: social media can be an outlet for awkward teenagers interested in chatting about video games and anime, but it can also be detrimental because of all of the anger, aggression, and bullying behavior in social media.
+- Socializes only on social media: a child may primarily interact with peers online.
+Social media can be an outlet for awkward teenagers interested in chatting about video games and anime.
+Still, it can also be detrimental because of all of the anger, aggression, and bullying behavior in social media.
 If your teenager engages here as a social outlet, do monitor it and make sure social media is not making things worse